 Each requirement shall be uniquely identified.

-When requirements are expressed as models, the supplier shall establish a way to assign identifiers within the model for sake of traceability.
+When requirements are expressed as models, the supplier shall establish a way to assign identifiers within the model for the sake of traceability.

 The traceability information of each requirement derived from higher level documentation, to the applicable higher level requirement, shall be stated.